Tweeting Oncologist Draws Ire And Admiration For Calling Out Hype

 This is from my ASCO debate with @hemoncwarner pic.twitter.com/1BXeeQwaGJ

-Another young cancer researcher — who feared having a public spat with him and asked not to be identified — ran into Prasad while he was walking over to view the scientific posters.
+Another young cancer researcher — who feared having a public spat with Prasad and asked not to be identified — ran into Prasad while he was walking over to view the scientific posters.
 After thanking Prasad for raising some important issues, she chided him for his tone.

 "I think both sides are too emotional," she told him, "and I think the truth is something in the middle."